Wilts & Berks Canal: Operation

-Coal came from the Radstock and Paulton mines in the Somerset coalfield by way of the Somersetshire Coal Canal, which joined the Kennet and Avon Canal near the Dundas Aqueduct.
-In 1837, 43642 LT of coal were transported via the Wilts & Berks Canal from the Somerset coalfield, with 10669 LT being handled at Abingdon wharf.
+Outgoing traffic consisted of corn and agricultural products, collected from the rural communities bordering the canal and taken westwards to Bristol and Bath via the Kennet and Avon Canal.
+This amounted to 11740 LT in 1843.
+In the reverse direction, coal came from the Radstock and Paulton mines in the Somerset coalfield by way of the Somersetshire Coal Canal, which joined the Kennet and Avon Canal near the Dundas Aqueduct.
+In 1837, 43642 LT of coal were transported via the Wilts & Berks from the Somerset coalfield, with 10669 LT being handled at Abingdon wharf.
 The Wilts & Berks thus became a link in the chain of canals providing a transport route between the West Country and the Midlands.
 Water supply was always a problem and a reservoir was constructed near Swindon to supply the canal, now known as Coate Water.
 From the reservoir, a feeder meandered northwards and eastwards, to feed water into the canal near Marston Locks.